junxit/us-congress-bills-115/metadata.md

 - 2017-06-05 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2017-06-05 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 115.
+- 2017-09-26 — Amendment SA 1103 agreed to in Senate by Unanimous Consent.
+- 2017-09-26 — Amendment SA 1103 proposed by Senator Cornyn for Senator Lee. (consideration: CR S6140; text: CR S6140) To recognize that charities, non-profit organizations, religious organizations, and businesses of the United States have an important role in addressing humanitarian crises.
+- 2017-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S6143-6144)
+- 2017-09-26 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR 9/27/2017 S6191)
+- 2017-09-26 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR 9/27/2017 S6191)
+- 2017-09-26 — Senate amendment agreed to: Amendment SA 1103 agreed to in Senate by Unanimous Consent.
+- 2017-09-26 — Senate amendment proposed (on the floor): Amendment SA 1103 proposed by Senator Cornyn for Senator Lee.(consideration: CR S6140; text: CR S6140)
+- 2017-09-26 — Senate amendment submitted
+- 2017-09-26 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S6143)